thomjur/home_page/projects/religioid.md

 id="a-quantitative-analysis-of-the-dissemination-of-religious-notions-in-contemporary-english-texts">A
 Quantitative Analysis of the Dissemination of Religious Notions in Contemporary English Texts (15.06.2022)</h2>
-<h3 id="aim-of-this-research-project">1.
-Aim of this Research
+<h3 id="aim-of-this-research-project">Aim of this Research
 Project</h3>
 <p>The project has set itself the task of quantitatively examining
 central religious concepts such as sacred, ritual, purity, and religion